PTsolvers/GPU4GEO/posts/julia-hackathon-v6-2024-news_1.md

 ───────────────────────────────────────────────────────────────────────
 ```

-## Using Enzyme.jl in order to calculate adjoint sensitivies with JustRelax.jl
+## Using Enzyme.jl to calculate adjoint sensitivies within JustRelax.jl
 *Christian Schuler, Valentin Churavy, Albert de Montserrat, Pascal Aellig*

 [ParallelStencil.jl](https://github.com/omlins/ParallelStencil.jl) has been made compatible with the latest [Enzyme.jl](https://github.com/EnzymeAD/Enzyme.jl) version (PR [#169](https://github.com/omlins/ParallelStencil.jl/pull/169) and PR [#170](https://github.com/omlins/ParallelStencil.jl/pull/170)).
 With the help of [Enzyme.jl](https://github.com/EnzymeAD/Enzyme.jl) and [ParallelStencil.jl](https://github.com/omlins/ParallelStencil.jl) the neccessary vector-Jacobian products (VJP) for the adjoint solve in [JustRelax.jl](https://github.com/PTsolvers/JustRelax.jl) can be calculated.
 Work has also been done to make the adjoint solve work on multiple GPUs/CPUs.
 The figure shows a viscoelastic falling block example with adjoint sensitivities w.r.t. to the viscosity and density.